30 Ways to Make Easy Money in an Hour (or Less!)

 Return a recent purchase

 If you splurged recently—and the item is in good shape—returning it will put some cash back in your pocket.
 Maybe it’s a new top you haven’t worn yet or maybe it’s a new video game you haven’t played.
 Either way, the money you spent on something you may not need can be returned in order to be used on something that is more pressing.
-Check out how much money you should have saved at every age.
+To anticipate how much you will need, find out how much money you should have saved at every age.

 Sell your gold